 Mission and Vision

-The Center for Hunger-Free Communities, established in 2004, is a community-engaged research and advocacy center of Drexel University's Dornsife School of Public Health in Philadelphia.
-The Center for Hunger-Free Communities offers multi-faceted research and action with the goal of developing innovative, empirically-tested solutions to the challenges of hunger and economic insecurity.
+The Center for Hunger-Free Communities, established in 2004, is a community-led research and advocacy center of Drexel University's Dornsife School of Public Health in Philadelphia.